Minimax optimal rates for Mondrian trees and forests: Minimax theory for Mondrian Forests

-The convergence rate stated in Theorem~\ref{thm:minimax-regression} for Lipschitz regression functions is valid for both trees and forests, and the risk bound does not depend on the number $\nbtrees$ of trees that compose the forest.
-In practice, however, it is observed that forests often outperform individual trees.
-In this section, we provide a result that illustrates the benefits of forests over trees.
-Assume that the regression function $f$ is not only Lipschitz, but in fact twice continuously differentiable.
-As the counterexample in Lemma~\ref{lem:lower_bound_tree} below shows, single Mondrian trees do not benefit from this additional smoothness assumption, and achieve the same rate as in the Lipschitz case.
+The convergence rate stated in Theorem~\ref{thm:minimax-regression} for $f \in \cl^{0, \beta}(L)$ is valid for both trees and forests, and the risk bound does not depend on the number $M$ of trees that compose the forest.
+In practice, however, forests exhibit much better performances than individual trees.
+In this Section, we provide a result that illustrates the benefits of forests over trees by assuming that $f \in \cl^{1, \beta}(L)$.
+As the counterexample in Proposition~\ref{prop:lower_bound_tree} below shows, single Mondrian trees do not benefit from this additional smoothness assumption, and achieve the same rate as in the Lipschitz case.
 This comes from the fact that the bias of trees is highly sub-optimal for such functions.